 Once you’ve found your favourite down below and had some tetromino fun, we’ve got lots more recommendations for you.
-There are the best monster games for all you fang fans, the best flying games for all you high-climbers, the best open-world games for you freedom fanatics, oh, and also the best Mario games if you like Italy or plumbing or moustaches or shells or whatever else.
+There are the best monster games, the best open-world games for you freedom fanatics, oh, and also the best Mario games if you like Italy or plumbing or moustaches or shells or whatever else.

 Puyo Puyo Tetris – Switch